VAEA More about asbestos banner

 In Australia, asbestos was used in a wide range of building products and materials until the late 1980s.
 The use, import and export of asbestos-containing materials (ACMs) was prohibited in Australia at the end of 2003.

-There are a number of websites you can visit to learn about asbestos, including Asbestos in Victoria(opens in a new window).
+There are several websites you can visit to learn about asbestos, including Asbestos in Victoria(opens in a new window).

 Asbestos is a known carcinogen that causes fatal and debilitating diseases.
 It kills 4000 Australians every year.